Browse by Category

 Golden Girls: The Golden Girls housing arrangement is sometimes an option, appealing to single, divorced, or widowed boomer women.
 Shared living arrangements or individual homes within an all-female neighborhood make for a comfortable, family-like lifestyle in the company of other women who share similar experiences and outlooks.

 Urban Senior Condominiums: For seniors who want the excitement and mental stimulation of a metropolitan area, with the security and comfort of being surrounded by others in the same phase of life.
 Usually restricted to residents 55 years of age or older, they often have strict noise restrictions.
-These communities usually offer fitness and business facilities within the development, good security systems, and on-site maintenance staff.RV Senior Communities: These properties are popular in Florida, California, and the Southwest.
+These usually offer fitness and business facilities within the development, good security systems, and on-site maintenance staff.RV Senior Communities: These properties are popular in Florida, California, and the Southwest.
 Residents either rent or buy their own mobile homes or RVs, and usually lease the piece of land on which they reside.
-Often providing a very close-knit neighborhood feel, RV senior communities offer less privacy and usually fewer on-site amenities.
+Often providing a very close-knit neighborhood feel, these offer less privacy and usually fewer on-site amenities.

-Other 55 plus communities include Resort, Golf, Waterfront, age-qualified neighborhoods in small towns, and other friendly communities that are not officially age-restricted but are designed and marketed to appeal to retirees.
+Other types include Resort, Golf, Waterfront, age-qualified neighborhoods in small towns, and other 55 friendly subdivisions that are not officially age-restricted but are designed and marketed to appeal to retirees.

-There are many alternatives for your future 55 and older housing arrangements, so use the information we have compiled on here to get out, visit some #55communities and find the right home for the next exciting phase in your life.
+There are many alternatives for your housing arrangements, so use the information we have compiled on here to get out, visit some #55communities and find the right home for the next exciting phase in your life.

-55+ Homes For Sale or RentAlthough most newer communities are targeted toward seniors who want to purchase a property, there are also home rentals available within many of them.
+55+ Homes For Sale or RentAlthough targeted toward seniors who want to purchase a property, there are also home rentals available within many.
 Rental options include single family homes, condominiums, townhouses, and apartments.
 We have expanded and upgraded our listings for 55+ home rentals and homes for sale.
-These are individual listings offered by realtors, homeowners, or property management companies usually in 55 and older communities, and are separate from the community listings.
+These are individual home listings offered by realtors, homeowners, or property management companies usually in 55 and older communities, and are separate from our other listings.
 Happy hunting!